-• A reliance on the Credit Default Swap market for sovereign exposures that is at odd with EU position:
+c.
+A reliance on the Credit Default Swap market for sovereign exposures that is at odd with EU position.

 Numerous sovereigns, especially in Europe, have been and keep on using derivatives to actively managed public debt and in most cases these derivatives exposures are not collateralized (or collateralised under "1 way" arrangements where the sovereign is receiving collateral but never posts, or sometimes posts non-eligible own asset collateral) thus creating potentially large exposures for banks.
-The incentive for banks to use credit default swaps to limit the volatility of the Var on CVA capital charge will be particularly acute on these derivatives exposures.
-Indeed given the procyclicality nature of the Var on CVA capital charge, exposure to sovereign counterparties will clearly be more prone at creating large volatility of banks capital base and so are likely to be a priority in terms of hedging and risk management with Credit Default Swaps.
+The incentive for banks to use credit default swaps to limit the volatility of the VaR on CVA capital charge will be particularly acute on these derivatives exposures.
+Indeed given the procyclicality nature of the VaR on CVA capital charge, exposure to sovereign counterparties will clearly be more prone at creating large volatility of banks capital base and so are likely to be a priority in terms of hedging and risk management with Credit Default Swaps.

 The European sovereign crisis highlighted the contamination risk towards other sovereigns and banks that an unbalanced risk appetite in the credit default swap market may create.
 This was the very reason the European Union decided to curb their use and introduced rules to ban "naked" credit default swap end of 2011.
-We believe that the removal of sovereign exemptions from a Var on CVA risk solely calibrated on the Credit Default Swap market will send the wrong signal and will be at odd with the position of the European Union vis-à-vis the use of these instruments to manage sovereign risk.
-In periods of intense market turmoil, restraints in the supply of hedging products could occur, with a potential impact on both financial stability and EU 28 fiscal deficits.
+We believe that the removal of sovereign exemptions from a VaR on CVA risk solely calibrated on the Credit Default Swap market will send the wrong signal and will be at odd with the position of the European Union vis-à-vis the use of these instruments to manage sovereign risk.

-• Some banks exiting the derivatives business with corporates/sovereigns leading to a less competitive offer:
+d.
+Some banks exiting the derivatives business with corporates/sovereigns leading to a less competitive offer:

 As mentioned previously the EBA guidelines will push banks to use more credit default swaps in order to limit the volatility of their capital base.
-However many corporates -in particular SMEs- do not have active CDS and so the variability of the related CVA capital charge can't be hedge properly by banks.
+However many corporates - in particular SMEs - do not have active CDS and so the variability of the related CVA capital charge can't be hedged properly by banks.
 This will surely encourage some banks to limit or even suppress their offer of derivatives products to this client category.
 As such SMEs would be left with less bank counterparties willing to enter hedging derivatives transactions and a less competitive market that will ultimately lead to less favourable economic terms